chrisalexandrepena/itransfer/README.md

 returns all available links
 ## POST CALLS
 ### `/link/generate`
-generates a new download link. body params:
+generates a single download link, if multiple paths are submited they will be compressed in a single zip file. body params:
-- filePath: *string*
+- filePaths: *string[]*
 - expirationDate: *(optional) ISOstring*
 ### `/links/generate`
-generates multiple links in bulk. body params:
+generates individual links for each submitted paths. body params:
 - filePaths: *string[]*
 - expirationDate: *(optional) ISOstring*